 This course includes the study of direct, inverse, joint, and indirect variation, linear regression, functions and relations, systems of both linear and non-linear equations, conics, matrices, logarithmic functions, exponential growth and decay, radical and rational expressions and equations, domain, range, and polynomial expressions, equations and graphs.
-This course is aligned to MAT 151 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.
+This course is aligned with MAT151 from the community college and is available for dual enrollment credit at some sites.